NikitaTsekh/Desktop_repositorium/README.md

 4.Decision tree classifier from scratch.
 Self-made DTC , under construction.

+6.Random FOrrest - initial steps to create basic understanding of the algorythm.

-5.Notebook from Middle DS Interview on YouTube
+7.Notebook from Middle DS Interview on YouTube